ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 [DNSLink](https://dnslink.dev/) uses DNS [TXT](https://en.wikipedia.org/wiki/TXT_record) records in the `_dnslink` subdomain to map a DNS name, such as `blog.ipfs.tech` to an IPFS path, e.g. `/ipfs/bafy..`

 The main benefit of DNSLink is that it relies on all existing DNS infrastructure and tooling to provide stable human-friendly names that can be updated.
 The main drawback of DNSLink is that it comes with the same risks and attack surface associated with DNS records mentioned earlier in the post, most notably is the lack of verifiability.
-This can potentially be addressed by things like DNSSec and querying multiple
+This can potentially be addressed by things like DNSSec and querying multiple DNS resolvers.

 For example, the Spark UI from the MakerDAO ecosystem is published to IPFS and uses DNSLink.
 Their DNSLink TXT record is `_dnslink.app.spark.fi` and has the value set to (at the time of writing):